A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 ERTA.
 See Economic Recovery Tax Act.

 Estate tax.
 A tax levied on a person’s estate at the time of his or her death.
-The federal estate tax applies only to large estates, those worth over $11.2 million for people dying in 2018.
+The federal estate tax applies only to large estates, those worth over $12.1 million for people dying in 2022 (double that amount for married couples).
 No tax is owed on transfers to spouses or to charities, and special provisions apply to farms and small businesses.
 (See also Gift tax.)

 Excise tax.
-A tax on specific goods and services, levied at federal, state, and local levels.
+A tax on specific goods or services, levied at federal, state, and local levels.
 The most common excise taxes are on gasoline, alcohol, and tobacco products.
+They can raise revenue to pay for the costs imposed on society by certain activities (See Externality) or serve as a user fee, like how the gasoline tax serves as a proxy for the wear and tear motorists put on transportation infrastructure.

 Expensing.
 Allows businesses to immediately deduct the entire cost of a capital asset, rather than claiming depreciation deductions over the useful life of the asset.
 (See also Depreciation.)

 Extenders.
-Temporary tax provisions that will expire if Congress does not act to extend them.
+Temporary tax provisions that expire if Congress does not act to extend them.

 Externality.
 The effects of private consumption and production activities on others that are not reflected in market prices.
-For example, some manufacturing activities may produce pollution and, absent taxation or regulation (or a costless way for those injured by pollution to seek legal recourse for damages), the manufacturer will ignore those costs in making production decisions and there will be an inefficiently high level of pollution.
+For example, some manufacturing activities may produce pollution and, absent taxation or regulation (or a costless way for those injured by pollution to seek legal recourse for damages), the manufacturer will ignore those costs in making production decisions and produce inefficiently high level of pollution.
 A Pigouvian tax may be imposed to force consumer prices to include the cost of externalities.
+There may also be positive externalities from activities that generate benefits not fully captured by firms; an example is research and development.

 F